tyndria/high-load-systems/API.md

 We want to:
 1. See the list of the nearest trashcans and filter it.
-2. Add trashcan by its placement.
+2. Add trashcan by its placement with properties.
 3. Modify trashcan properties.

 The resources will be identified using URIs.